VihaanLearnsCode/tiletrials/README.md

 ### Motivation
   I wanted to replication how I play the game.
 Whenever I make a move, I think of the maximum tile I can create next, without giving much thought to the consequences it will have to the rest of the board.
-  I have made two agents so far.
-The first one motivated by pure maximization.
-Choose the next move that scores the best tile.
+  I have made three agents so far.
+  The first one motivated by pure tile maximization.
+Choose the next move that scores the largest tile value.
+  The second one motivated by overall board score maximization.
+Choose the next move that scores the maximum board score.
-  The second adds some thought.
+  The third adds some thought.
 What if multiple moves allow for maximizing my next highest tile, but I select the one that also keeps the sum of the board low?
 I call this my 'naive minimax approach'.

 ### Results
   I ran both agents over 10000 random games.
 These agents are not deterministic due to tie-breaking best move choices using randomness.
 The games anyways are not due to random tile spawning.